nardoz-dev/LiVeSe/docs/1stdelivery/technology.md

 ![](https://github.com/nardoz-dev/projectName/blob/main/docs/1stdelivery/pictures/IoTNetworkDiagram.png)

 ## Brief Description
 > Our station communicate via MQTT over LORA.
 Each sensor node publishes over a different topic, one topic for one sensor.
-The gateway act as MQTT-SN broker.

 > ProxyServer collect data from ambient sensor and push notification on the Amazon Web Service about urban area safety.

 > Client can access the service through REST HTTP protocol.

-> Cloud processing the data and try to visualize it on the screen
+> Cloud act as MQTT-SN broker, process and visualize data